CARAMBA-Clinic/COST-CHARME/README.md

 $ docker build -t plsda .
 ```

 In the previous command we build the image, naming it *plsda*, specifying the current directory as the build context.
-To successfully run this command, it is very important that the build context, the current directory, contains both the *Dockerfile* and the *plsda.r* script (and any other scripts that are needed).
+To successfully run this command, it is very important that the build context, the current directory, contains both the *Dockerfile* and the *scripts* folder.
 If everything works fine it will say that the image was successfully built.

-The `docker run` command serves to run a service that has been previously built.
+To verify that your image works correctly and as excpected, you can use the `docker run` command, which serves to run a service that has been previously built.

 ```
 $ docker run -v /host/directory/data:/data plsda /data/textexporter.csv /data/plsda.png
 ```

 In the previous command we use the `-v` argument to specify a directory on our host machine, that will be mount on the Docker container (note that the full path needs to be provided).
-This directory is supposed to contain the [textexporter.csv] file.
+This directory is supposed to contain the output of TextExporter.
 Then we specify the name of the container that we aim to run (*plsda*), and the arguments that will be passed to the **RUN** command.
 We mounted the host direcory under */data* in the Docker container, hence we use the arguments to instruct the R script to read/write the input from/to it.

 You can read more on how to develop Docker images on the Docker [documentation](https://docs.docker.com/).